onflow/flow-go/pkg/language/docs/language.md

 **Private** means the declaration is only accessible/visible in the current and inner scopes.
 For example, a private field can only be accessed by functions of the type is part of, not by code that uses an instance of the type in an outer scope.

-**Public** means the declaration is accessible/visible in all scopes, the current and inner scopes like for private, and the outer scopes.
-For example, a private field in a type can be accessed using the access syntax on an instance of the type in an outer scope.
+**Public** means the declaration is accessible/visible in all scopes.
+This includes the current and inner scopes like for private, and all other outer scopes.
+For example, a public field in a type can be accessed using the access syntax on an instance of the type in an outer scope.
 This does not allow the declaration to be publicly writeable though.

 **By default, everything is private.** The `pub` keyword is used to make declarations publicly readable.